#%RAML 1.0

 REST Connect Connector Generator

-The Exchange backend uses REST Connect to transparently convert a REST API specification to a Mule 3 and Mule 4 connector.
+The Exchange backend uses REST Connect to transparently convert a REST API specification to a Mule 4 connector.
 You can use this connector as you would any other in Anypoint Studio.

 Access Generated Connectors

-In Exchange, you can download the Mule 3 or Mule 4 connector from the Download menu:
+In Exchange, download the generated connector from the Download menu.

 API Specification Format Support